danielzfranklin/personal-website/page/etchcode.md

 stupid syntax errors and keep what a person coming from Scratch must memorize to a minimum.

 Blocks that have other blocks inside of them are indented like in python.
+If you want to use tabs, it's your loss.
+Just be consistent and only use either tabs or spaces (also just like python).

     flag clicked:
-        say("hi") # this line is indented one tab inwards
+        say("hi")

 Strings, integers, and functions are written just as they are in almost every written language